all-kind-websites/portfolio/README.md

   TODO:

-- add page not found
-- Add animations
+- Add animations: transition anim, scale in out links.
 - Fill in the Techs section with all the tutorials you took.
 - Add a Blog section where you re-publish Blogs you found interesting.